ballerina-platform/ballerina-release/release-notes/swan-lake-beta1-release-note.md

 - Use included record parameters instead of the record type in the listener initialization

 ##### `http` Package
-- Improve the `http:Client` remote methods to support the contextually-expected type inference.
+- Improve the `http:Client` remote methods to support the contextually-expected type inference
-- Change the configuration parameters of the listeners and clients to include the record parameters.
+- Change the configuration parameters of the listeners and clients to include the record parameters

 ##### `websubhub` Package
 - Include the auth configuration to the WebSubHub publisher client configuration